spatialos/gdk-for-unity/README.md

 In the future you will be able to use the Unity GDK to make multiplayer games with [Unity](http://unity3d.com) and [SpatialOS](https://docs.improbable.io/reference/latest/shared/concepts/spatialos).
 This is a pre-alpha release of the GDK Core which is the foundation of the product.
 To find out more see the [Unity GDK blogpost](https://improbable.io/games/blog/unity-gdk-our-first-steps).

+You can [sign up for SpatialOS Unity GDK updates](http://go.pardot.com/l/169082/2018-05-10/26yzpy) direct to your mailbox.

 * License: use of the contents of this repository is subject to the [Improbable license](LICENSE.md)
 * Version: pre-alpha (for evaluation only)
 * Unity Game Development Kit repository: [github.com/spatialos/UnityGDK](https://github.com/spatialos/UnityGDK)